nvivie/blog/_posts/2014-12-5-Google-Map-Web-Components.md

 ### Polymer and Google Web Componenents
 Now you have your dependencies installed.
 Create your custom element in seperate html file.
-Don't forget to inset an import link on your index.html.
+Don't forget to inset an import link in your index.html.

 ```
 <polymer-element name="my-element">